 Anh Pham received the best student presentation prize at the 2015 Global Health Student Conference hosted by UT-Southwestern in January 2015.
 She presented a paper co-authored with Dr. Dohyeong Kim titled “A meta-regression analysis of the effectiveness of mosquito nets for malaria control.”

-EPPS Advisory Council award 2015 in support of CGG
+EPPS Advisory Council award 2015 in support of GHRG

 Drs.
-Dohyeong Kim and Yongwan Chun received $5,000 from the EPPS Advisory Council to support their efforts to develop the Center for Geospatial Research in Global Health Policy (CGG) during the year of 2015.
+Dohyeong Kim and Yongwan Chun received $5,000 from the EPPS Advisory Council to support their efforts to develop the Geospatial Health Research Group (GHRG) during the year of 2015.

 Featured poster at the 2014 APPAM Fall Conference